jorge221/fibrosis_estimation/README.md

-# fibrosis_estimation
+# Fibrosis Estimation
-Repository containing scripts to estimate fibrosis from intracardiac signals
+Repository containing carptuils scripts and files to study intracardiac signals.

+All simulations were run using (openCARP)[https://opencarp.org/].